 There are numerous ways to financially support your graduate education, including assistantships, fellowships, scholarship programs, financial aid and other funding opportunities.
-Many of these opportunities have priority application deadlines each spring.
+Many of these opportunities have priority application deadlines each semester.

 Many of our students are employed as graduate assistants to help with teaching, research and ongoing projects.
 Both new and continuing students are eligible to apply for assistantships.
 Relevant work and teaching experience is preferred.
 Prospective graduate assistants must meet all general eligibility requirements.

 Graduate assistants receive a salary in addition to reduced registration costs, non-resident tuition waivers, discounts at the student bookstores and individual health insurance coverage.
 Appointments may be for the academic year or for a semester; they may be .25 time (10 hours of work per week) or .5 time (20 hours of work per week).
 All graduate assistants must complete mandatory training at both the university and departmental levels before beginning employment.

 We do offer some departmental funding to graduate students based on academic achievement.
 Both current students and new applicants are eligible to apply for departmental funding.
 Students need to re-apply each semester.
 It is recommended that domestic main campus students who apply for departmental funding also file to The Free Application for Federal Student Aid (FAFSA) program (online students do not qualify for departmental funding).

 Please note an application is not a guarantee of funding in the School of Information.

 General Eligibility Requirements (once accepted into the program):

 - Must be enrolled in least 6 units as a degree-seeking student

 - Satisfactory progress toward degree (minimum GPA of 3.0)

 - Must be enrolled as a degree-seeking student in the main campus program; online students do not qualify for departmental funding (may be eligible for named scholarships below)